 Structured data is an organised collection of data typically structured into rows and columns.
 The purpose of this is to enable machines that apply limited logic, compared with that of a human, to be able to understand and process information.
 The most well-known example of storing structured data for the purpose of analytics is the relational database made popular with the introduction of the SQL programming language in the 1980’s.

 Unstructured data is the complete opposite of this.
 It is everything else that isn’t in a structured format.
 It was never meant to be understood by machines, as this type of information has been created specifically for the purpose of being understood by a human mind.
-Examples would include: emails, books, letters, social media posts, images, audio & video files, etc.
+Examples of unstructured data include: documents, emails, books, letters, social media posts, images, audio files & video files, etc.

-There are no limits to what format this data can be in, the length of it, the contents, etc. And this is what has caused issue for so many years.
+There are no limits to what format this data can be in, the length of it, the contents, how it is organized etc. And this is what has caused issue for so many years.
 The data is so wild that it has been largely left untamed as very few believed any insight could be garnered from the data.

 This has all changed since the explosion of data generation from the turn of the millennium.
 The evolution of the internet has acted as a catalyst for this in many ways, constantly providing new channels where users are able to create, upload or share information – much of it unstructured.